cloudant-labs/couchdyno/README_couchdyno.md

 re-create the database.
 By default if a database is already created, this script will show an error.

-dyno-execute : reads the parameters from the database and updates update-per-run number of documents in it.
+couchdyno-execute : reads the parameters from the database and updates update-per-run number of documents in it.
 For ex.: if database contains documents 0,1,2,3,4, and update-per-run=3, on first run it will update [0,1,2], then [3,4,0], then [1,2,3] etc.

-dyno-execute can optinally run continuously using
--c | --continuous <seconds> option, which will keep running the execute code in an infinite loop with <seconds> sleep in between cycles,
+couchdyno-execute can optinally run continuously using -c | --continuous <seconds> option, which will keep running the execute code in an infinite loop with <seconds> sleep in between cycles,